-Vectibix® is indicated for the treatment of patients with wild-type RAS (defined as wild-type in both KRAS and NRAS as determined by an FDA-approved test for this use) metastatic colorectal cancer (mCRC):Read More
+Vectibix® is indicated for the treatment of adult patients with wild-type RAS (defined as wild-type in both KRAS and NRAS as determined by an FDA-approved test) metastatic colorectal cancer (mCRC): Read More

-SYSTEMIC THERAPY FOR mCRC ALGORITHM4
+ASCO GUIDELINES: SYSTEMIC THERAPY FOR mCRC ALGORITHM7

 For full treatment guidelines see Morris VK, et al. J Clin Oncol.
 2023;41:678-700.